roblebob/UltradianX/README.md

 ## The work which needs to be implemented

-### Strategies for updating the _Priority_ of an _Adventure_

-+ as a result of accumaling

-+ an option to reset the _Priority_ of an _Adventure_ to its default value

 ### 24h spiral activity clock

 This view is a 24h clock,
 updated when some adventure is active, and passive otherwise.
 This clock is not only presented within the app, but can also be used as a widget on the home screen.

 <img src="/proposal/photo1677797580.jpeg" width="280" height="280">

+### Strategies for updating the _Priority_

++ an option to reset the _Priority_ of an _Adventure_ to its default value

+### Clockify API

+Although some basics are already implemented within the presented prototype, they need to be generalized to new users, including account management and workspaces within clockify.

 ### Paid vs. Free version